nordicsmartgovernment/controlled-vocabularies/NordicRoles/roles.md

 # Nordic Role Vocabulary (Test Version)

-**Tittel:** Nordic Role Vocabulary
+**Title:** Nordic Role Vocabulary
-**Beskrivelse:** Testversjon av det nordiske rolle-vokabularet, basert på styre- og selskapsrelaterte roller i Sverige, Norge, Finland og Island.
+**Description:** Test version of the Nordic role vocabulary based on board- and company-related roles across Sweden, Norway, Finland, and Iceland.
-**Merk:** Dette er en testversjon og kan endres.
+**Note:** This is a test version and may change.

 ---

-# Overordnede engelske begreper
+# Top-Level English Concepts

 ## MemberOfTheBoard
 - Member of the board

 ### SE_LE
-- Styrelseledamot (svensk)
+- Styrelseledamot (Swedish)

 ### SE_VLE
-- Verkställande ledamot (svensk)
+- Verkställande ledamot (Swedish)

 ### SE_ARB
-- Arbetstagarrepresentant (svensk)
+- Arbetstagarrepresentant (Swedish)
-  *Har samme rettigheter som andre styremedlemmer*
+  *Has the same rights as other board members*

 ### SE_FTR
-- Försäkringstagarrepresentant (svensk)
+- Försäkringstagarrepresentant (Swedish)
-  *Har samme rettigheter som andre styremedlemmer*
+  *Has the same rights as other board members*

 ### FI_J
-- Hallituksen jäsen (finsk)
+- Hallituksen jäsen (Finnish)

 ### NO_MEDL
-- Styremedlem (norsk)
+- Styremedlem (Norwegian)

 ### IS_12
-- Stjórnarmaður (islandsk)
+- Stjórnarmaður (Icelandic)

 ### IS_13
-- Meðstjórnandi (islandsk)
+- Meðstjórnandi (Icelandic)

 ---